 - Question and actively listen to the person involved.
 Why did it happen?
 How do they feel about it?

 - Explain why the disciplinary measure has to be carried out and check that they understand and accept the reasons.

 - Finally, discuss what can be done here to improve the situation.
 If, for example, there was a problem before, assess whether it was a misunderstanding, lack of motivation, or an emotional reaction.

-A verbal warning will be given if the Director, Programme Leader or Team Leader believes that minor misconduct has taken place involving a Fellow or another Team Leader.
+A verbal warning will be given if a Trustee, Program Leader or Team Leader believes that minor misconduct has taken place involving a Fellow or another Team Leader.

 A written warning will be given if the Team Leaders believe that repeated minor misconduct or a single case of major misconduct has taken place involving the person in question.

 An Inspiring Teachers placement will be terminated if the Team Leaders believe that repeated minor or major misconduct has taken place.
 In most cases, this would follow a verbal and a written warning.
 However, in extreme cases, Team Leaders have the discretion to terminate an Inspiring Teachers placement at 24 hours’ notice with the agreement of at least one Inspiring Teachers Trustee.
 This will only occur when the gravity of the offence means that other disciplinary options are not appropriate.

 In the event that placement is terminated for disciplinary reasons, Inspiring Teachers will either provide or pay for transport back to the main airport of entry city as appropriate.
 The Fellow must then reimburse Inspiring Teachers any costs, expenses, or losses it may incur as a result of the Fellow’s breach of the Code of Conduct.